IT Department Policies

-- Applicability — This policy is applicable to all University students, faculty and staff and to others granted use of MUM information resources.
+- Applicability — This policy is applicable to all University students, faculty and staff and to others granted use of MIU information resources.
 This policy refers to all University information resources whether individually controlled or shared, stand-alone or networked.
 It applies to all computer and communication facilities owned, leased, operated, or contracted by the University.
 This includes networking devices, personal digital assistants, telephones, wireless devices, personal computers, workstations, mainframes, minicomputers, and any associated peripherals and software, regardless of whether used for administration, research, teaching or other purposes.

 - Department Policies — Departments may create their own supplemental conditions of use if consistent with this policy.

 - Legal and University Process — The University does not exist in isolation from other communities and jurisdictions and their laws.
 Under some circumstances, as a result of investigations, subpoena, or lawsuits, the University may be required by law to provide electronic or other records or other information related to those records or relating to use of information resources (“information records”).
 Further, the University may in its reasonable discretion review information records, e.g., for the proper functioning of the University or for internal investigations.

 - Copyrights and Licenses — Computer users must respect copyrights and licenses to software, entertainment materials, published and unpublished documents, and any other legally protected digital information.